Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     install.packages("BiocManager")

-Check that BiocManager is pointing to the correct version of Bioconductor:
+Check that BiocManager is pointing at the correct version of Bioconductor:

     library(BiocManager)  # This displays the version of Bioconductor
                           # that BiocManager is pointing at.

-    ## ONLY if BiocManager is pointing to release when it should be pointing
-    ## to devel.
-Then make it point to devel with:
+    ## IMPORTANT: Switch to "devel" **ONLY** if you are installing R for
+    ## the devel builds and if BioC devel uses the same version of R as
+    ## BioC release!
     install(version="devel")

+Quit R (do NOT save the workspace image).

 TESTING: Start R and try to install/compile IRanges, Biobase, and zlibbioc **from source** with: